graph-thinking/GraphThinkingJourney/graphAlgorithms/README.md

 The first part is on optimization - network optimization - graph optimization that belong to Operational Research.

-This is a big picture of what is [Operational Research](https://towardsdatascience.com/the-big-picture-of-operations-research-8652d5153aad)
+This is a big picture of what is [Operational Research](https://towardsdatascience.com/the-big-picture-of-operations-research-8652d5153aad).
+These are some [exercises](https://www.lix.polytechnique.fr/~liberti/teaching/dix/inf572-10/exercises-nosol.pdf)

 Here an commercial report of why Graph Analytics - links of Fabio and commercial analytics report